Here you’ll find the latest news snippets we have picked up on. Please contact us if you think there is something we should feature here.

 Ofsted head criticises segregation as Islamic school is taken over.
 NSS report here.

 Noel Conway’s assisted dying hearing concludes in High Court.
-BHA report here
+Humanists U.K. report here

 CAMP QUEST UK SUMMER CAMP FOR FREETHINKING KIDS

 AGE 7 – 11

 Running camps in the UK since 2009, Camp Quest UK provides a varied, stimulating and nurturing environment for young people.

 We mix physical activities like archery and climbing with mental activities like philosophical discussion and craft.

 Our staff are volunteers who want to give young people a place to ponder the bigger questions in life among similarly inquisitive peers.

 “Camp Quest was the first place I’ve felt like I fit in” – Lucy, a camper

 BHA responds to Archbishop’s general election letter here